abinit/abinit/doc/tutorial/gwr1.md

     To include SOC with NC, one should use fully-relativistic (FR) pseudos, use [[nspinor]] 2 in all the input files and then set the appropriate value of [[nspden]] to 4 or 1 depending on whether the system is magnetic or not.

-    For efficiency reasons, these examples use underconverged parameters: the cutoff energy [[ecut]] is set to XXX that is slightly smaller than the recommended value reported in the PseudoDojo table

 <!--
 One final comment on MPI parallelism: